keshu-codes/vibestream/README.md

 * **Secured Credentials:** Release keys are kept completely out of the codebase and loaded dynamically from git-ignored local property sheets.
 * **Input Sanitization:** Web inputs are escaped to eliminate XSS injections and bounded to prevent overflow attacks.
 Android fields restrict inputs to a maximum of 40 characters.
-* **Rate Limiting:** Form submissions are rate-limited via client-side timestamp storage (max 5 requests per 15 mins) to prevent endpoint exhaustion.
+* **Rate Limiting:** Form submissions are rate-limited via client-site timestamp storage (max 5 requests per 15 mins) to prevent endpoint exhaustion.

 ---